-After defining a problem, the user should estimate ranges of effective solutions (so called utopia and nadir points).
+After defining a problem, the user should estimate bounds of effective solutions (so called utopia point).
 This can be easily done by pressing function key <F6>.
-As it can be observed on the screen during calculation, this requires one optimization run for every minimized or maximized variable and two runs for each stabilized one.
+As it can be observed on the screen during calculation, this requires one optimization run for every minimized or maximized variable and two runs for each stabilized and one for calculated neutral solution.